 Letters from the

 Mike at his old favorite job, taken in 1999.
 For me, that answer has always been easy.
 For a couple of seasons before law school, and two glorious seasons after it, I sold ice cream at the Joe Louis Arena for the Detroit Red Wings.
-I made about a hundred...
+I made about a hundred bucks a...

 International Samaritan is a nonprofit organization with the designation 501(c)(3).
 Our headquarters is located in Ann Arbor Michigan.